10 Best Mint Alternatives (Free & Paid)

 Here's what the dashboard looks like for my business:

 It gives me a snapshot of everything I need to manage my money.
 Rocket Money keeps track of subscriptions and makes it easy to cancel them.
-It's an excellent Mint replacement, particularly if your focus is on budgeting.
+It's an excellent Mint replacement, particularly if you focus on budgeting.

 Rocket Money offers a free and paid version.
 The paid version costs $4 to $12/mo based on what you choose to pay them.
 Seriously.
 If you choose the $4 or $5 option, you must pay for a year at a time.